dimanech/mail-factory/README.md

 ///////////////////////
 ```

-Mail-factory is solution based on [middelman](http://middlemanapp.com/ "middlemanapp.com") and [premailer](http://premailer.dialect.ca/ "premailer.dialect.ca") for fast and painless build html e-mails.
+Mail-factory is a tool based on [middelman](http://middlemanapp.com/ "middlemanapp.com") and [premailer](http://premailer.dialect.ca/ "premailer.dialect.ca") for fast and painless building HTML e-mails.

-Use stylesheets, sass, haml, partials, loops, all modern practices and compile that to old, ugly, difficult to maintain, but good working with mail clients code.
+Use stylesheets, sass, haml, partials, loops, all modern practices and compile that to old, ugly, difficult to maintain, but working good with mail clients code.

 ## Main features